Praying the Word – Daniel 9

 17 ‘So now, our God, listen to the prayers and petitions of Your servant, and cause Your face to shine upon Your devastated Sanctuary, for the sake of my Lord.
 18 Give ear, my God, and hear!
 Open Your eyes and see our desolation and the city called by Your name.
 We do not present our supplications before You because of our own righteousness, but because of Your great compassions.
 19 Lord, hear!
 Lord, forgive!
 Lord, listen and act!
 For Your own sake, O my God, do not delay!
 For Your city and Your people are called by Your name.’
 Daniel 9:16-19 (TLV)

-Daniel pleaded with the Lord for His permission to return the people home from exile to rebuild their temple and city and to worship Him there.
-He did not have to wait long for the Lord’s reply.
+From the depths of his heart, Daniel petitioned the Lord for His permission to return the people home from exile, to rebuild their temple and the city of Jerusalem, to worship Him there.
+Daniel did not have to wait long for the Lord’s reply.

 20 “While I was still speaking and praying, confessing my sin and the sin of my people Israel, and presenting my supplication before Adonai my God on behalf of the holy mountain of my God— 21 yes, while I was praying, Gabriel, the one I had seen in the earlier vision, came to me swiftly about the time of the evening offering.